moding-il/bizdoc.core/README.md

 * Cube - Charting index.
 * Rule - Condition.

-In addition to the managed objects above, BizDoc facilitates unmanaged objects which does'nt have a backend object, including:
+In addition to the managed objects above, BizDoc facilitates unmanaged objects which doesn't have a backend object, including:

 * Folders - Set columns.
 * States - Document statuses.